How much does it cost to put a dog or cat to sleep in the UK?

 Median £815 across 3 real prices

-The crematorium fee is what the crematorium itself charges to carry out the cremation and, for an attended cremation, to give you the service slot.
+The crematorium fee is what the crematorium itself charges for carrying out the cremation, and for an attended service, for the timed slot in the chapel.

 Median £1,175 across 4 real prices